tylerdr/sprinter-website/src/pages/about/index.md

     Evolving with the technology is what we prioritize at Sprinter.
 Recognizing the fact that new technology can be both scary and sexy, we use our resources to acquaint your business with the power of modern software.
-  slide2: >-
-    Do you feel like your business is lacking something, but don’t specifically know what?
-Do you recognize that your company could be better, but don’t know how?
-These are two questions that our team of highly-skilled experts are trained to answer.
-With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
   slide3: >-
-    The entire process starts with a simple conversation.
+    Our entire process starts with a simple conversation.
 This is rooted in our belief that developing a relationship with our clients is just as important as developing the software.
 We believe many businesses are tapping into only a small portion of their potential.
-This is due to their lack of knowledge on new and available technology.
-Our goal is to introduce your company to the infinite potential that modern software encompasses.
+Our goal is to introduce new and available technology that bridges the gap between your current struggles and the technology that will resolve them.
 whySlide:
   header: Why We Do It
   slide1: >-
     We do it because we believe technology is the key to unlocking human potential.
-Maintaining a clear "why" within our company is just as important to us as the work we do.
-By centering our business around our core beliefs, we are able to focus our attention towards your company's specific needs.
+Maintaining a clear "why" is just as important to us as the work we do.
+By centering our business around our core beliefs, we are able to focus our attention toward your company's specific needs.
 Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
   slide2: >-
     Our unique set of expertise offers your business three benefits through the power of one.
 We deliver you more time, money, and freedom through implementing effective modern technology into your current workflow.
-Through taking the time to study how your business operates, we are able to recommend only the best software solutions that help meet your current needs.
+Through taking the time to study how your business operates, we are able to recommend only the best software solutions that help you meet your future goals.
   slide3: >-
     We specialize in technology consulting, process improvement, and personalized software development.
 Sprinter recognizes that every business